American Madness: Production

-American Madness marked the first in a series of legendary collaborations between Frank Capra and Robert Riskin.
-It was also Riskin's first original screenplay.
+American Madness was the third film in a series of legendary collaborations between Frank Capra and Robert Riskin.
+Riskin was the co-author of the 1927 play Bless You Sister, which became the basis of Capra's drama The Miracle Woman (1931); he then contributed dialogue to Capra's follow-up project, the comedy Platinum Blonde (1931).
+With American Madness the next year, Riskin wrote his first screenplay.

 The film contains one zoom shot, which is notable for its use of the new three-element Cooke-Varo lens.

 Reception

 Award-winning British filmmaker Mike Leigh included American Madness in his list of the 10 greatest films of all time when he participated in the 2012 Sight & Sound film poll.